 Though I know I've still got a long way to go, I also believe that since the start of 2015 I've finally found my food photography path :) and these 4 bloggers, without knowing it, really helped me to find my 'style'.
 I'm mentioning them here as a little 'thank you' because their inspiration means a lot to me :) and because their blogs are awesome and you should check them out:)

 1. Christina Soong from The Hungry Australian.
-She created this blog post and I can't tell you how happy those pictures made me feel.
+She created a blog post about an outdoor picnic and I can't tell you how happy those pictures made me feel.
 Seeing them was like an 'aha' moment for me.
 Of course they were 'staged' and 'styled' and deeply thought through and probably meticulously put together.
 But it didn't feel like that way to me.
 Instead it felt like family, joy and simple, good food were at the heart of what she was trying to convey.

-2. Sonia Dahlgren from Dagmar's Kitchen.
+2. Sonia Dahlgren from Well and Vibrant.
 Like Christina, I am certain a lot of thought and consideration go into her pictures, yet they feel natural and comforting and oh so homely and inviting.
 There is no pretentiousness or unnecessary tricks involved in what she does.
 Her attention to detail is incredible, yet she too let's whole, natural and real food do the talking.
 And for that she will always have an instagram follower in me.

 3. Amber Rose from Bake, Love, Nourish.
 I could stare at her instagram feed for hours and still not have enough.
 She's been a huge influence and inspiration and by understanding why I like her instagram feed so much, I've better understood how I can translate my relationship with food through the media of photography.

-4. Jo Anderson from The Luminous Kitchen.
+4. Jo Anderson.
 White is a prominent colour in Jo's photography and I'm sure that's partly why I'm so drawn to it.
 (Plus the cute little baby pictures help too :)).
 But it's more than that.
 It's the softness and simplicity that speak to me.

 So, in short I feel I HAVE something to show for my all my hard work, this blog is here to stay and I'm super proud of this little is space.
 Therefore, I officially declare The Little Plantation a food-photography-angst free zone :).
 Sounds good, right?
 Now off to make some delicious plant-based food ;).
 Thanks for reading everyone.